 William Haviland (1606 - 1697) is presumed to be the son of James Haviland (1553 - 1613, Mayor of Salisbury) the son of Christopher (1519 - 1589, Mayor of Poole).
 This has been contested.
 James is himself listed in the pedigrees published with the Visitations of Gloucestershire and Somersetshire for the granting of Arms to Robert Haviland of Hawkesbury, the blazons of which reads, "Argent, three towers triple-towered sable," etc.

-However, Heraldry was no longer practiced, and artifacts bearing William's Achievement were passed down as heirlooms until they eventually disappeared.
+While we have not yet proved exactly the father of William, we know for certain he came from the armigerous family of de Havilland (hailing originally from Guernsey).
+Artifacts bearing William's Achievement were passed down as heirlooms until they eventually disappeared.
 His grandson, John Haviland (ca 1689 - 1747, son of Benjamin Haviland and Abigail Mott) had some:

 [John] had an old fashioned tall clock with coat of arms, also his watch, with seal and coat of arms, which he willed to his eldest son, but the clock was stolen by marauders during the Revolutionary War and the watch with seal and coat of arms cannot be found.